-The Section of Psychology within Pediatrics at Baylor College of Medicine offers an APA-accredited internship to doctoral students in psychology - the Texas Children's Hospital Psychology Internship.
-Dr. Karin Price is Head of the Psychology Section, Department of Pediatrics, Baylor College of Medicine as well as Chief of the Texas Children's Hospital Psychology Service.
+The Division of Psychology within Pediatrics at Baylor College of Medicine offers an APA-accredited internship to doctoral students in psychology - the Texas Children's Hospital Psychology Internship.
+Dr. Karin Price is Chief of the Psychology Division in the Department of Pediatrics at Baylor College of Medicine as well as Chief of Texas Children's Hospital's Psychology Service.
 The Texas Children's Hospital Psychology Internship Training Program is directed by Dr. Liza Bonin.